AtlasSystems/AlmaPrimoCatalogAddon/README.md

 | DataMapping.SourceFields["Aeon"]["Catalog Number"] | `ReferenceNumber` |

 ### Bibliographic Import
 The information within this data mapping is used to perform the bibliographic api call.
-The `Field` is the product field that the data will be imported into, `MaxSize` is the maximum character size the data going into the product field can be, and `Value` is the xPath to the information.
+The `Field` is the product field that the data will be imported into, `MaxSize` is the maximum character size the data going into the product field can be, and `Value` is the xPath query to the information.

->**Note:** One may specify multiple xPaths for a single field by separating them with a comma.
-The addon will try each xPath and returns the first successful one.
+>**Note:** One may specify multiple xPath queries for a single field by separating them with a comma.
+The addon will try each xPath query and returns the first successful one.
 >
 >*Example:* An author can be inside of `100$a and 100$b` or `110$a and 110$b`.
-To accomplish this, provide an xPath for the 100 datafields and an xPath for the 110 datafields separated by a comma.
+To accomplish this, provide an xPath query for the 100 datafields and an xPath query for the 110 datafields separated by a comma.
 >```
 >//datafield[@tag='100']/subfield[@code='a']|//datafield[@tag='100']/subfield[@code='b'],
 >//datafield[@tag='110']/subfield[@code='a']|//datafield[@tag='110']/subfield[@code='b']